2022 Leech Lake Walleye Tournament Rules

 Tournament waters include all navigable waters of Leech Lake east to Highway 8 and west excluding Benedict Lake.
 Fishing in Kabekona Lake and Steamboat Lake is prohibited.

-Fishing hours begin at 7:00 A.M. with the field divided into five flights departing in 20 minutes intervals.
+Fishing hours begin at 7:00 A.M. with the field divided into three flights departing in numerical order.

 EQUIPMENT AND TACKLE